rnd-team-dev/plotoptix/README.md

 **Note:** this is an early, beta version.
 Active development and documentation is ongoing.

-3D raytracing package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
-Data features can be represented on plots as a position, size and color of markers of several basic shapes, finished with a photorealistic lighting and depth of field.
+3D [raytracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
+Data features can be represented on plots as a position, size/thickness and color of markers of several basic shapes, finished with a photorealistic lighting and depth of field.

 No need to write shaders, intersection algorithms, handle 3D scene technicalities.
 Basic usage is even more simple than with [matplotlib](https://matplotlib.org/):